Flowers, sake, ski resorts, and centuries-old ruins on the mountaintop

 The fourth weekend in August: Kenshinko Festival in Kasugayama, Joetsu

-Late October to late November: Nighttime autumn leaves-viewing in Akasakayama Park, Kashiwazaki
+Late October to late November: Nighttime autumn leaf viewing in Akasakayama Park, Kashiwazaki